garcia-nacho/FHI_SC2_Pipeline_Illumina/README.md

-# FHI SARS-CoV-2 Illumina Pipeline
+# FHI's SARS-CoV-2 Illumina Pipeline
 Bioinformatic pipeline for SARS-CoV-2 sequence analysis used at the [Folkehelseinstituttet](https://www.fhi.no)

 ## Description